 Invest in Neighborhoods provides program and operational funding to community councils through programs as resources become available.

-Invest serves as the administrator of a perpetual fund currently known as the Neighborhood Fund of the Greater Cincinnati Foundation.
-Income generated from the fund is divided among member community councils on an annual basis (Annual Interest Grant, and must be for qualified 501(c)3 activities.
+Invest serves as the administrator the Neighborhood Fund, a perpetual fund managed by the Greater Cincinnati Foundation.
+This fund was created by the Community Councils for the Community Councils.
+Income generated from the fund is divided among member Community Councils on an annual basis (Annual Interest Grant).

 Invest partners with local organizations like the Community Building Institute (CBI), LISC and others to offer training opportunities on topics of interest to community councils and non-profit organizations.
 Workshops have covered such topics as parliamentary procedures, planning skills, leadership skills, public relations, newsletters, and grant writing.
 To find out what our latest training series are, go to the Training pages.